 For a custom font, we can include any accents you specify.

 We've been in business since 1994; this is a home-based business that has been our major source of income.
 We try very hard to treat our customers as we would like to be treated.
 We offer an unconditional Lifetime Money Back Guarantee on our products.
 One or two people a year request their money back, which we refund promptly.
 We also give refunds to teachers who have purchased our fonts for themselves, and whose schools have purchased a Site License.
-As of April 2007, our fonts are in more than 20,000 U.S. schools,
+Our fonts are in more than 20,000 U.S. schools, 8,000 homes, and in several foreign countries.
+So, yes, that's pretty reputable.
+If you want a local-to-you reference, we can probably supply you with one.

 Call 1-800-806-2155 (our free Tech Support and order number).
 We take orders over the phone.
-We're near Seattle, WA, Pacific time zone.
+We're in the Pacific Time Zone.

 Fax 1-877-729-9810